What is bounce rate in SEO? How to reduce your bounce rate

 Bounce rate is important for websites because it determines how many people visit your website and leave without doing anything.
 If your bounce rate is high, this means that a lot of people are visiting your website but not clicking on any of the links or leaving any comments.
 This can lead to lower rankings for your website in search engine results pages (SERPs), as well as lost potential customers.

 A high bounce rate can also indicate that your website is not optimized for search engine optimization (SEO).
-If people are browsing through your site but quickly leaving without clicking on any links or buying anything, then you won’t be ranking well on Google or any other search engine.
+If people are browsing through your site but quickly leaving without interacting with anything, then you won’t be ranking well on Google or any other search engine.
 You need to make sure that your website content is attractive and easy to find, and that it’s properly optimized for SEO so that you’ll be able to rank higher in the search engines.

 How to calculate bounce rate?